-Net operating income for the Maine Turnpike Authority was \$62,032,803 and \$56,801,218 for calendar years 2018 and 2017, respectively.
-The increase in net operating income is due to an increase in Net Fare Revenue and Reserve Maintenance Fund Interest Income and a decrease in Maintenance Expenses.
-Total Revenues increased 2.5% in 2018, which is mostly due to an increase in traffic of 2.7% over the prior year.
-The decrease in Operating Expenses over the prior year is due to a decrease in Maintenance Expenses.
+Net operating income for the Maine Turnpike Authority was \$61,625,443 and \$62,032,803 for calendar years 2019 and 2018, respectively.
+The decrease in net operating income is due to an increase in Net Fare Revenue and Interest Income and a decrease in Preservation Expenses offset by an increase in Operations and Maintenance Expenses.
+Total Revenues increased 2.2% in 2019, which is mostly due to an increase in traffic of 2.1% over the prior year as well as an increase in Interest Income.
+The increase in Operating Expenses over the prior year is due to an increase in Operations & Maintenance Expenses attributable primarily to increases in the OPEB and pension liability valuations.

-Current year activity produced a change in net position of \$42,975,787 compared to \$40,754,948 for fiscal years 2018 and 2017, respectively.
+Current year activity produced a change in net position of \$45,560,486 compared to \$42,975,787 for fiscal years 2019 and 2018, respectively.
 The term "net position" refers to the difference between assets, deferred outflows of resources, liabilities and deferred inflows of resources.
-At the close of calendar year 2018, the Authority had a net position of \$338,550,390, an increase of 15% over calendar year 2017.
-At the close of calendar year 2017, the Authority's net position was \$295,574,604.
+At the close of calendar year 2019, the Authority had a net position of \$383,830,165, an increase of 13% over calendar year 2018.
+At the close of calendar year 2018, the Authority's net position was \$338,550,390.
 The Authority's overall financial position has improved as shown by the increase in net position.